Best day trips you can do from Rota to other parts of Cadiz in Spain

-From La Costa del Sol there are several hikes in Los Alcornocales natural park.
+Some of the best hikes in Spain you will find them in the natural park in Cadiz with unique habitats in the peninsula, like Laurisilva subtropical forest and Spanish fir forests.
 Many of these hikes are day trips that are not too far from Rota.
 If you are interested in learning more about these hikes please click here.

 El Estrecho natural park is another gorgeous natural park with one of the largest routes of bird migration as well as migration of bluefin tuna, orcas and some species of whales.
 Almost half the park goes along the coast, and the other half of the protected natural park is along the sea shore.

 Private day trips from Rota base to Cadiz province, Spain

 My name is Carlos and I have a tour agency based in Vejer de la Frontera, Explore la Tierra.
 I focus on doing private culinary tours, cultural and hiking tours within Cadiz province.
 Please, read below what type of activities I do.
 I am certain you may want to join some of them!

 Cadiz province is home of one of the most known international wines, the famous sherry wine.
 I do private sherry and Andalusian wine tastings throughout Cadiz province.
 Join our culinary and cultural tours where we go and visit the famous white towns of Cadiz.
 You will learn about the traditional bluefin tuna fishing method, almadraba, or visit a local olive press, almazara.
 I look forward to showing you the incredibly diverse gastronomy and traditions that the province has to offer.